How debt settlement works

 - You can afford to settle.
 Settling your debts requires a lump-sum payment to have your debts fully cleared.
 If you have access to funds or assets that can be used to make this payment, debt settlement may work.

-- Debt consolidation: Debt consolidation loans help you combine multiple debts into a single, manageable loan with a lower interest rate.
+- Debt consolidation: Debt consolidation loans can help you combine multiple debts into a single, manageable loan with a lower interest rate.

 - Credit counseling: There are nonprofit credit counseling agencies that offer free financial education and paid debt management services.